RTEMS/rtems-docs/user/bsps/aarch64/xilinx-zynqmp.rst

 are enabled by default, but only interfaces with operational MII busses will be recognized and usable in RTEMS.
 Most ZynqMP dev boards use CGEM3.

+When used with lwIP from the rtems-lwip integration repository, these BSP variants support networking via CGEM0 and one of the other CGEM* instances simultaneously.
+This is a limitation of the Xilinx driver, specifically in code referring directly to XPAR_XEMACPS_0_BASEADDR.
+Attempting to use more than two interfaces simultaneously may cause unexpected behavior.
+Attempting to use a set of two interfaces that does not include CGEM0 may cause unexpected behavior.

+The interfaces will not come up by default under lwIP and must be configured manually.
+There are examples of this in the start_networking() implementation in netstart.c as used by the network tests.

 Running Executables on QEMU
 ---------------------------